awsugblr/awsugblr/src/pages/blog/2019-07-22-pranesh-vittal.md

-Pranesh Vittal will be speaking about topic at the AWS Community Day Bengaluru 2019.
+Pranesh Vittal will be speaking about Medlife's journey with AWS from 0(ZERO) orders to 6 digit mark at the AWS Community Day Bengaluru 2019.
 You can connect with Pranesh Vittal on [LinkedIn](https://www.linkedin.com/in/praneshvittal/).

 To learn more and to register for the AWS Community Day Bengaluru 2019, please visit the [Community Day website](https://communityday.awsugblr.in)